Ballet of the Chicks in their Shells

 Both the artist Hartmann and composer Mussorgsky were Russian and inspired by Russian folklore.
 In this folktale the witch, Baba Yaga, lives in a house that can move from place to place looking for children to eat.
 She travels in a mortar using the pestle rather than a broom to guide.
 Hartmann draws us her house and Mussorgsky tells us her story.

 You'll find a listening guide for this music here.
 As you follow along notice how the first and last sections tell the story of the moving house while in the middle part the witch plays a frightening game of hide and seek with the children.
+Listen to Mussorgsky's original piano version with the orchestral arrangment--which do you like better?

 (Here are some more Baba Yaga stories.)